 Baby’s comfort is of utmost importance during their newborn photos, so we must factor in changing, feeding, and soothing times.
 It may seem like a long session, but the majority of the time is spent focusing on baby’s needs.
 A solely baby session, will be shorter than a session including parents and other siblings.

 Baby Safety During Newborn Sessions

 Your baby’s safety should always be the number one priority during a session.
 There are no regulations for photography, so anyone can take photos of anyone.
 But please, for your newborn’s photos, choose someone who has handled babies before, and specializes in newborn photography.
 Just because your sister has a camera, or even your wedding photographer is a professional, doesn’t mean they know how to, or can photograph babies.
 Baby photographers have a special sort of patience for these sessions, and have had LOTS of experience, training, and are conscientious of baby’s needs and the safety of posing your infant.

 I will never force a baby into any position that they have shown to be uncomfortable in or not prefer.
 I don’t do the pose with baby on hands.
 Even as a composite, there are inherent risks to certain poses, and things that are not natural to an infant’s body.
 As far as props, your baby should never be really hanging from anything, ever.

 As a mom of two, I never compromise on this.
 These are our most precious humans!

-Make sure to book your newborn session before you deliver to ensure a timely session!
-Also be sure to consider what your chosen photographer has to offer, baby safety, the final products. and of course, that you love their work!
+If you were unsure of when to take newborn photos before you found this article, I hope this information helps.
+Make sure to book your newborn session before you deliver to ensure a timely session.
+Be sure to consider what your chosen photographer has to offer, baby safety, the final products. and of course, that you love their work!